fisher-alice/johnny-five-wiki/Getting-started-with-Raspberry-Pi-node-red-and-IoT.md

 In the latest version of raspbian (2016-03-18-raspbian-jessie), the script file is /lib/systemd/system/nodered.service.

-If you wish to have everything under /home/pi/.node-red, do not `sudo su -` and put this line under [Service]:

-Environment="NODE_RED_OPTIONS=-v -u /home/pi/.node-red" (the -v flag is optional, giving you verbose output)

 ## Trying node-red

 Run `sudo node-red-start` the open a web browser to `http://<YOUR PI's IP ADDRESS>:1880`